Working in the United Arab Emirates

 Healthcare : standards in the UAE are now fairly similar to the UK.
 Emergency treatment is free, but you'll be expected to pay for further treatment (cash, credit card or medical insurance).

-Medical insurance could be provided for you by your employer or sponsor, but coverage is likely to vary depending on your salary and position.
+Medical insurance is expected to be provided for you by your employer or sponsor, but coverage is likely to vary depending on your salary and position.
 Requirements are slightly different across the Emirates – but make sure that you have adequate provision for your circumstances.

 If you have regular prescriptions, it's important to check in advance whether there may be any problems in connection with taking medicine with you to the UAE.